stylemessiah/multi_USG_adblock/README.md

 Disclaimer:

 If you choose to download any file from my repository and use it any way, both in ways outlined by me, or in ways i did not envisage, you do so at your own risk.
-I will nto be liable for any damages incurred by the proper or improper use of any shared file or instruction.
+I will not be liable for any damages incurred by the proper or improper use of any shared file or instruction.

 Always make a backup of critical files before running any script.